How Much Vitamin D Should I be Taking?

 produce enough Vitamin D during the hot months of the year.
 For the

-rest of the year, you should consider supplements.
-In these locations,
+rest of the year, you should consider Vitamin D supplements.
+In these

-the angle of the sun is simply too low for too many days during the
+locations, the angle of the sun is simply too low for too many days

-month to generate enough Vitamin C even in fair-skinned people.
+during the month to generate enough Vitamin D even in fair-skinned

-Darker skinned people have even less chance of generating the needed
+people.
+Darker skinned people have even less chance of generating the

 In fact, an overlooked danger of immigration is the change in Vitamin D